Generalized Feynman-Kac Formula under volatility uncertainty: Abstract

 \section{Abstract}

-In this paper we provide a generalization of the Feynmac-Kac formula under volatility uncertainty in presence of discounting.
-We state our result under different hypothesis with respect to the derivation in \cite{hu_ji_peng_song_2014}, where the Lipschitz continuity of some functionals is assumed which is not necessarily satisfied in our setting.
-In particular, we obtain the $G$-conditional expectation of a discounted payoff as the limit of $C^{1,2}$ solutions of some regularized PDEs, for different kinds of convergence.
-In applications, this permits to approximate such a sublinear expectation in a computationally efficient way.
+In this paper we provide a generalization of a Feynmac-Kac formula under volatility uncertainty in presence of a linear term in the PDE due to discounting.
+We state our result under different hypothesis with respect to the derivation given by Hu, Ji, Peng and Song (Comparison theorem, {F}eynman-{K}ac formula and {G}irsanov transformation for {B}{S}{D}{E}s driven by {G}-{B}rownian motion, \emph{Stochastic Processes and their Application}, 124 (2)), where the Lipschitz continuity of some functionals is assumed which is not necessarily satisfied in our setting.
+In particular, we show that the $G$-conditional expectation of a discounted payoff is a viscosity solution of a nonlinear PDE.
+In applications, this permits to calculate such a sublinear expectation in a computationally efficient way.

 \textbf{Keywords:} Feynmac-Kac formula, sublinear conditional expectation, nonlinear PDEs \\ \textbf{Mathematics Subject Classification (2020):} 35K55, 60G65, 60H30